God's Spiritual Language

 “‘But I will remove the northern army far away from you, and will drive it into a barren and desolate land, its front into the eastern sea, and its back into the western sea; and its stench will come up, and its bad smell will rise.’
 Surely he has done great things.”
 Joel 2:20 WEB

-We have no wish to go back to our former days as He faithfully teaches us the present truth required for this time in His plan for our lives.
-As we walk with the Lord, and have the pleasure of getting to know Him, more is revealed to us about the meaning of His spiritual language.
-He continually shares further truth about the dark sayings that can only be understood by the spirit to those who seek Him.
+We have no wish to go back to our former days when what God said and did was baffling and incomprehensible to us.
+He faithfully teaches us the present truth required for this time in His plan for His chosen people.
+As we walk with the Lord, and have the pleasure of getting to know Him, we learn more about the meaning of His spiritual language.
+He continually shares further truth about the dark sayings that can only be understood by the spirit by those who seek Him.

 “His divine power has given us everything we need for a godly life through our knowledge of him who called us by his glory and goodness.
 Through these he has given us his very great and precious promises, so that through them you may participate in the divine nature, having escaped the corruption in the world caused by evil desires.”
 2 Peter 1:3-4 NIV

 When we understand more of God’s spiritual language, the entire vastness of God and the rulership of our Lord Jesus Christ begins to unfold in greater depth.
-God gave me a chorus years ago that calls us to ever increasing intimacy with the Lord for this purpose of growth.
+God gave me a chorus years ago that calls us to ever-increasing intimacy with the Lord for this purpose of growth.
+It is about our heart and the fellowship of our Lord that He works within.
+God gave me this chorus years ago to express His call for intimacy:

 Get Closer to God